 Unlike the other repellents on our list, the I Must Repellent does not have a foul stench that stays until the product dries.
 Mint oil is used in this repellent to repel rabbits rather than people.

-This repellent, like the other rabbit repellents on our list, is extremely long-lasting and rain-resistant.
+Like the other rabbit repellents on our list, this repellent is extremely long-lasting and rain-resistant.
 There is no need to reapply after rains (unless they are frequent) or changing weather conditions; you may reapply every four weeks.
-For the best results, spray this repellant directly on your flowers and plants.
+For the best results, spray this repellant on your flowers and plants.

 This is an excellent choice for health-conscious people who wants to keep their gardening products as environmentally friendly and clean as possible.